NJBLAGA/NathanBlaga_T2A2/README.md

     # Created with line_item migration
     # Foreign key for listing_id
     t.bigint "listing_id", null: false
-    # Foreign key for cart_it
+    # Foreign key for cart_id
     t.bigint "cart_id", null: false
     t.datetime "created_at", precision: 6, null: false
     t.datetime "updated_at", precision: 6, null: false
-    # A value that represents the amount an item is represented in the line_item(a counter), for example: 20kg Plate x 2 (meaning there are two plates within that line item)
+    # A value that represents the amount of an item assigned to the line_item, for example: 20kg Plate x 2 (meaning there are two plates within that line item)
     t.integer "quantity", default: 1
     # t.index is adding a database index to the referenced column, allows the model to query more efficiently based on said index
     t.index ["cart_id"], name: "index_line_items_on_cart_id"